 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Royal Bank Of Canada.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how RY stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Major Banks industry.
+We show how RY stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Royal Bank of Canada is a global financial institution with a purpose-driven, principles-led approach to delivering leading performance.
 Its success comes from the 86,000+ employees who leverage their imaginations and insights to bring our vision, values and strategy to life so the company can help its clients thrive and communities prosper.
 As Canada's biggest bank, and one of the largest in the world based on market capitalization, the company has a diversified business model with a focus on innovation and providing exceptional experiences to our 17 million clients in Canada, the U.S. and 34 other countries.